SrijanBadhya/Debsoc/Running the PES Debsoc.md

 3. Something I'm guilty of myself is taking too much time to prepare my OA.
 ![image](https://i.ibb.co/5xkDMz4s/Screenshot-2025-09-06-163856.png)
 ![enter image description here](https://i.ibb.co/1fXTyKf8/Screenshot-2025-09-09-135934.png)
-4. **Have a list of motions made in your free time before the session, so that you're not acwasting time during the session.**
+4. **Have a list of motions made in your free time before the session, so that you're not wasting session time.**

 Here are the motions I used in 2024-2025.
 [Motion list](#motion-list)